MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-MailboxImportRequest.md

 By default, the import checks for duplication of items and doesn't copy the data from the .pst file into the mailbox or archive if a matching item exists in the target mailbox or target archive.

-This cmdlet is available only in the Mailbox Import Export role, and by default, that role isn't assigned to a role group.
+This cmdlet is available only in the Mailbox Import Export role, and by default, the role isn't assigned to any role groups.
 To use this cmdlet, you need to add the Mailbox Import Export role to a role group (for example, to the Organization Management role group).
 For more information, see the "Add a role to a role group" section in Manage role groups (https://technet.microsoft.com/library/jj657480.aspx).

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).